 Rapid Retrieval

 The moment a question appears, the cue word pops into mind, instantly pulling the entire chunk of related facts, principles, and examples.
-You’re no longer sifting through a sea of isolated facts; you’re pulling a well‑packed, ready‑to‑use module It's one of those things that adds up.. -
+You’re no longer sifting through a sea of isolated facts; you’re pulling a well‑packed, ready‑to‑use module The details matter here.. -

 Clear, Coherent Answers

 Because the chunk already has a built‑in structure—definition, evidence, analysis, conclusion—you can write an answer that flows naturally.
-The examiner sees a logical progression rather than a list of disconnected facts And it works.. -
+The examiner sees a logical progression rather than a list of disconnected facts The details matter here.. -

 Time Efficiency